Hyderabad Metro: Re-bidding

-Ownership Transfer
+Ownership transfer

 Following the inauguration of the first stretch of Hyderabad Metro in November 2017, L&T requested the state government to provide approximately ₹3,756 crore to address cost overruns and delays in site handovers.
 By February 2020, cumulative losses had reportedly exceeded ₹5,000 crore.
 This was further worsened due to the high-interest loans taken under the public–private partnership model contributing to financial strain.
 The COVID-19 pandemic further impacted operations, as prolonged shutdowns resulted in an additional loss of around ₹382 crore.
 In response, L&T sought a bailout of ₹3,000 crore from the government, of which ₹1,000 crore was approved.
 L&T was also forced to restructure the debt in an effort to reduce its losses.
 Despite a gradual recovery in ridership, annual losses continued to rise reaching ₹625.88 crores in FY2025.
 The company also criticized that the state’s free bus travel scheme for women could affect metro ridership, although the metro simultaneously recorded peak passenger numbers.

 Soon after, L&T informed the state government that it would not participate in Phase‑2 of the Hyderabad Metro project.
-The central government stated that if L&T opted out of Phase‑2, the state government would need to negotiate a revenue-sharing arrangement with L&T to integrate Phase‑1 with the new phase.
+The central government stated that if L&T opted out of Phase‑2, the state government would need to integrate Phase‑1 with the new phase.
 The company rejected the revenue-sharing model proposed by the state and began exploring options to exit the project entirely.
 In response, the state government proposed acquiring L&T’s stake for ₹15,000 crore, comprising the transfer of ₹13,000 crore in outstanding loans and a ₹2,000 crore payout, or alternatively allowing L&T to sell its stake privately with the government matching the highest bid.
 L&T countered with a demand of ₹20,000 crore, reflecting ₹7,000 crore in equity and incurred losses.
 The government rejected this valuation, noting that L&T had already received a ₹900 crore soft loan from the government and ₹2,200 crore from real estate sales.
 After several months of negotiations, the two parties reached a final agreement for the government to acquire L&T’s stake for ₹15,000 crore, including the loan transfer and payout.
+Ownership transfer shall be finalized by the end of March 2026.